AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 inserts them into different slots in its inventory.
 To facilitate this, it can be rotated with a <ItemLink id="certus_quartz_wrench" />.
 It can also be set to push the results of crafts to adjacent inventories.

+The size of the input buffer can be adjusted.
+For example, if you want to feed from one inventory into a big array of inscribers, you want a small buffer so that the materials are distributed between the inscribers more optimally (instead of the first inscriber filling up to 64 and the rest being empty).

 The 4 circuit presses are used to craft [processors](processors.md)

 <Row>